Chinatown, San Francisco: Ah Toy

-Ah Toy (c.1828 – 1928) was a Cantonese prostitute and madam in San Francisco during the California Gold Rush, and purportedly the first Chinese prostitute in San Francisco.
-Arriving from Hong Kong in 1849, she quickly became the most well-known Asian woman in the Old West.
-She reportedly was a tall, attractive woman with bound feet.
+Ah Toy (18 May 1829 – 1 February 1928) was a Cantonese prostitute and madam in San Francisco during the California Gold Rush, and purportedly the first Chinese prostitute in San Francisco.
+Arriving from Hong Kong in 1848, she became the best-known Asian woman in the American frontier.
 When Ah Toy left China for the United States, she originally traveled with her husband, who died during the voyage.
 Toy became the mistress of the ship's captain, who showered gold upon her, so much so that by the time she arrived in San Francisco in the 1840s, Toy had a fair bit of money.
 Noticing the looks she drew from the men in her new town, she figured they would pay for a closer look.
 Her peep shows became quite successful, and she eventually became a high-priced prostitute.
-In 1850, Toy opened a chain of brothels at 34 and 36 Waverly Place (then called Pike Street), importing girls from China as young as eleven years old to work in them.
+In 1850, Toy opened a chain of brothels at 34 and 36 Waverly Place (then called Pike Street), importing girls from China in their teens, 20s and 30s, as well as some as young as eleven years old, to work in them.
 Her neighbors on Pike Street—conveniently linked to San Francisco's business district by Commercial Street—included the elegant new "parlour house" of madame Belle Cora, and the cottage of Fanny Perrier, mistress of Judge Edward (Ned) McGowan.
-Towards the end of her life Ah Toy supposedly returned to China a wealthy woman to live the rest of her days in comfort, but came back to California not long afterward.
-From 1868 until her death in 1928, she lived a quiet life in Santa Clara County, returning to public attention only upon dying three months short of her 100th birthday in San Jose.
+In 1857, Ah Toy returned to China a wealthy woman to live the rest of her days in comfort, but came back to California in 1859.
+From 1868 until her death in 1928, she lived a largely quiet life in Santa Clara County, returning to public attention only upon dying at age 98 in San Jose, three months short of her ninety ninth birthday.